Tag: cybersecurity for developers

 Common methodologies include the OWASP Testing Guide, which outlines best practices for web application security, and the PTES (Penetration Testing Execution Standard), which provides a structured approach to testing.
 Popular tools like OWASP ZAP, Burp Suite, and Metasploit Framework are staples in the pen tester’s toolkit.

-For developers, understanding the difference between black-box, white-box, and gray-box testing is crucial.
+For developers, understanding the difference between black-box, white-box, and gray-box testing is critical.
 Black-box testing simulates an external attacker with no prior knowledge of the system, while white-box testing involves full access to the application’s source code and architecture.
 Gray-box testing strikes a balance, offering partial knowledge to simulate an insider threat or a semi-informed attacker.

 Here’s an example of using Metasploit Framework to test for a known vulnerability in a web application: